2020 Tata Tiago Test Drive Review

 The new 3-cylinder petrol engine lacks mid-range punch forcing you to downshift every time you want to make an overtake

 NVH levels are good but you can hear the engine inside the cabin almost all the time.
 Some vibrations and juddering can also be felt at lower RPMs.
 The AMT isn’t the smoothest around and you can feel a fair bit of head toss movement while gear shifts are happening.
 If you’re a sedate driver you won’t notice the lag much but if you tend to drive fast, the slightly slower gear shifts will get to you.
 Most people aren’t likely to drive the vehicle aggressively and for day-to-day convenience, even an AMT is better than a manual transmission and worth the approximate Rs.
 50,000/- additional cost.
-The diesel Tiago had class-leading fuel efficiency while the petrol variant delivers around 12-14 km/l.
+The diesel Tiago had class-leading fuel efficiency while the petrol variant also delivers a decent 12-14 km/l in traffic conditions while the ARAI number stands at 19.8 km/l.

 Driving Dynamics – The Tiago offers fun driving dynamics and it’s a surprisingly good car to drive.
 Straight-line stability is very good and the car holds well on corners but there is a significant amount of understeer when you push it hard.
 The steering also weighs up well and offers decent feedback.
 The Tiago always offered a good ride and nothing has changed on that front.
 The suspension has been set up towards the stiffer side but it is very pliant on our roads and the way the car drives over poor roads and potholes is commendable.
 Braking performance is also impressive.
 Overall, the Tiago has sorted driving manners and it feels very mature and confidence-inspiring.